Skip to main content

 Which tools does Procore Maps currently integrate with?

-Procore Maps currently integrates directly with the Photos tool, but since the Photos tool has the ability to consolidate photos used in other tools it also indirectly integrates with Drawings, Daily Log, Punch List, Observations, Inspections, and Action Plans.
+Procore Maps currently integrates directly with the Photos tool, but because the Photos tool has the ability to consolidate photos used in other tools it also indirectly integrates with Drawings, Daily Log, Punch List, Observations, Inspections, and Action Plans.
 See Configure Advanced Settings: Photos to learn more about which tools are automatically consolidated into the Photos tool.

 Which photos are visible on the map?